Shopping from home and in person

 If someone else is shopping for you

 One option if someone is doing your shopping for you (or you’re shopping for a relative), is to get a giftcard or an e-giftcard for use in store or online, so they can use that to pay for your shopping.
 (The limit for contactless payment is now £45).
 Remember to be careful if someone else is doing your shopping: Which has tips on ways to pay someone safely here.
+See also our news story on how to pay, and a new card here.
 We have more information on what to avoid on our scam awareness page.

 Shopping times and facilities may change, but below we try to list most main supermarkets, with any special opening times and offers.